2018 Alcan 5000 Regulations

 occupants.
 This includes violations of these rules, multiple

 citations, and acts that endanger the general public or

 - Any participant cited for reckless

-driving will either placed in touring class or not allowed to
+driving will either placed in touring class or no longer

 - GPS is allowed in all vehicles